Marcella Althaus-Reid

-Life
+Early life

-Althaus-Reid was born in Rosario, Argentina.
-She grew up in Buenos Aires, where she graduated with a BA in Theology from the Instituto Superior Evangelico de Estudios Teologicos (ISEDET) ecumenical theological institution in Buenos Aires, oriented toward liberation theology.
+Marcella Maria Althaus was born on 11 May 1952 in Rosario, to Ada and Alberto Althaus.
+She grew up in Buenos Aires.
+She was a member of the Evangelical Methodist Church of Argentina, who sponsored her to study at the Instituto Superior Evangélico de Estudios Teológicos (ISEDET), an ecumenical theological institution in Buenos Aires.
 She studied with liberation theologians including Jose Miguez Bonino and Jose Severino Croatto.
+She graduated with a BA in Theology.

+She joined a programme for young religious leaders in Norway, where she met Gordon Reid, from Scotland.
+They married and she moved with Reid to Dundee.

+Career

-She was a member of the Evangelical Methodist Church of Argentina.
-She followed the methods of Paulo Freire, undertaking community and social projects supported by the church in impoverished neighborhoods of Buenos Aires.
-Due to her experience and accomplishments in this regard, Althaus-Reid was invited to Scotland, where she worked in poor neighborhoods of Dundee and Perth, coordinating projects inspired by the liberationist pedagogy of Freire.
+Althaus-Reid followed the methods of Paulo Freire, undertaking community and social projects supported by the church in disadvantaged neighborhoods of Buenos Aires.
+On moving to Scotland, she worked in disadvantaged neighborhoods of Dundee and Perth, coordinating projects inspired by the liberationist pedagogy of Freire.

 She completed her doctorate in 1993 at the University of St Andrews, Scotland, writing her doctoral thesis on the influence of Paul Ricoeur in the methodology of liberation theology.
-Her academic interests included liberation theology, feminist theology and queer theology.
 In 1994, she was appointed as a lecturer in Christian Ethics and Practical Theology and to direct a masters in theology and development at New College, University of Edinburgh.
-She was eventually promoted as senior lecturer, reader, then in 2006, professor of Contextual Theology.
+She was promoted to senior lecturer, reader, then in 2006, professor of Contextual Theology.

-Althaus-Reid died on 20 February 2009, in Edinburgh, Scotland, where she had lived since 1986.
-At the time of her death she was Director of the International Association for Queer Theology, Director of the Queer Theology Project at the University of Edinburgh, and a member of the Metropolitan Community Church.
-In the last years of her life, she worked with the Argentine theologian Ivan Petrella to publicize liberation theology in the English-speaking world.
-She was also associate editor of the journal Studies in World Christianity and a member of the editorial board of the journal Concilium.

 Thought

-Althaus-Reid is perhaps most well known for her 2002 work in Indecent Theology, in which she challenged feminists in her use of sexual and explicit language.
+Althaus-Reid is perhaps best known for her 2002 work in Indecent Theology, in which she challenged feminists in her use of sexual and explicit language.
 She argued sex has been constructed by a patriarchal worldview which underpins many of the great atrocities of the world.
 Hence, the virginity of the Virgin Mary needs to be "indecented" as it hides the lives of many poor women who, she describes, as rarely being virgins.

 She also speaks about an "indecent Christ," whereby a kenotic Christology speaks of God self-emptying and being embodied in Christ and human sexuality.
 She explains that "[Jesus] has been dressed theologically as a heterosexually oriented (celibate) man.
 Jesus with erased genitalia; Jesus minus erotic body."
 Instead, she speaks about the bi-sexuality of Christ as an inclusive understanding of the incarnation.
 She wants to argue for a larger Christology which recasts Jesus in postmodern sexualities, genders, and economic locations.
 This is a critique she had against Latin American liberation theology, which she understood as failing to address questions of gender and sexuality alongside the question of conquest and colonization of the Americas.